mandubian/play-json-zipper/README.md

-# Play2 Json manipulation extensions based on JsZipper
+# Play2 Json manipulation extensions based on JsZipper (EXPERIMENTAL)

 JsZipper is a new tool allowing much more complex and powerful manipulations of Json structure.

-JsZipper is inspired by the [Zipper](http://en.wikipedia.org/wiki/Zipper_(data_structure)) concept introduced by [Gerard Huet](http://en.wikipedia.org/wiki/G%C3%A9rard_Huet) in 1997.
+JsZipper is inspired by the [Zipper](http://en.wikipedia.org/wiki/Zipper_\(data_structure\)) concept introduced by [Gerard Huet](http://en.wikipedia.org/wiki/G%C3%A9rard_Huet) in 1997.

 This is a specific implementation for Play Json.

 Here are some examples to show what can be done: